Special 2019-2020 Category:

 Transforming Education through Technology

-As a leader in educational technology for over 30 years, SMART has seen the power of technology to transform learning.
-As part of our commitment to help schools achieve better outcomes, SMART and the Conrad Challenge are collaborating to support the student perspective and drive new educational innovations that will improve outcomes in the classroom and beyond.
+As a leader in educational technology for over 30 years, SMART has seen the power of technology in transforming learning.
+As part of SMART’s commitment to supporting schools in achieving better outcomes, SMART and the Conrad Challenge are collaborating to ensure that the voice of students is heard in shaping the future of education.

-For the 2018-2019 Conrad Challenge, students are invited to design new technologies or services that will help transform education experiences and drive better outcomes for individual students, schools or communities.
-Positive outcomes may include test scores and pass rates, as well as impacts to soft skills including Social Emotional Learning and 21st Century Skills.
-These solutions can come in many forms and be applied to the Challenge's traditional categories.
+For the 19-20 Conrad Challenge, student teams are invited to dive deep into their own learning and develop new products and services to truly transform education.
+This category is open to designs of new technologies and services to help drive better outcomes for students, schools and communities.
+Positive outcomes include higher test scores and pass rates, as well as impacts to key social-emotional skills like collaboration and adaptability.
+These solutions can come in many forms and be applied to the challenge's traditional categories, if desired.

 Collaborate with SMART Experts!

-Students participating in this category are strongly encouraged to utilize the Conrad Design Method®: No Box Tool Box platform as SMART Technologies' experts will be actively engaged on the platform to work directly with student teams.
-In addition, teams who advance to Round Two: Business Plan will be given access to a SMART resource kit that will provide downloads of SMART software and helpful tips along the way!
-All of this information will be emailed to your team from the Conrad Challenge.
+Students participating in this category are strongly encouraged to utilize the Conrad Design Method®: No Box Tool Box platform.
+SMART Technologies' experts will be actively engaged on the Slack channel to work directly with student teams.
+In addition, all teams who advance to Round 2: The Business Plan will be given a free license to SMART Learning Suite Software to support them in developing their idea, along with a toolkit of resources and direct access to SMART education experts who will offer helpful tips along the way!
+All of this information will be emailed to your team directly from SMART when you advance to Round 2.

 READY TO GET STARTED?

-Below are articles and research that discuss the impact of technology in the classroom, and may help inspire your project:
+Below are a few articles and research that discuss the impact of technology in the classroom, and may help inspire your project:

-A few brainstorming ideas to help you get started:
+HERE ARE A few brainstorming ideas to help GET YOU started:

 How might we implement new technologies or improve usage of existing ones, to support enhanced educational experiences and better outcomes for future students?